oki99doki/CO2day/README.md

     DELETE /houses/<id>: Delete a specific house by ID.

+**Flight Routes**

+    GET /flights: Retrieve a list of all flights.

+    POST /flights: Create a new flight.

+    GET /flights/<id>: Retrieve a specific flight by ID.

+    PATCH /flights/<id>: Partially update a specific flight by ID.

+    DELETE /flights/<id>: Delete a specific flight by ID.

+**Aircraft Routes**

+    GET /aircrafts: Retrieve a list of all aircrafts.

+    POST /aircrafts: Create a new aircraft.

+    GET /aircrafts/<id>: Retrieve a specific aircraft by ID.

+    PATCH /aircrafts/<id>: Partially update a specific aircraft by ID.

+    DELETE /aircrafts/<id>: Delete a specific aircraft by ID.

-**AirTravel Routes**
+**Car Routes**

-    GET /airtravels: Retrieve a list of all airtravels.
+    GET /cars: Retrieve a list of all cars.

-    POST /airtravels: Create a new airtravel.
+    POST /cars: Create a new car.

-    GET /airtravels/<id>: Retrieve a specific airtravel by ID.
+    GET /cars/<id>: Retrieve a specific car by ID.

-    PATCH /airtravels/<id>: Partially update a specific airtravel by ID.
+    PATCH /cars/<id>: Partially update a specific car by ID.

-    DELETE /airtravels/<id>: Delete a specific airtravel by ID.
+    DELETE /cars/<id>: Delete a specific car by ID.

 ## Kanban Board